 The Authors

-Here are our answers to the reviewer’s comments in a table for facilitated finding of the updates/changes:
+Foe easy reading, we have included our updated answers to the reviewers’ comments in tables below.

 Reviewer: 1

 Thank you for your detailed comments.
-We have reviewed and made corrections accordingly, including adjustments in phrasing and terminology, along with other remarks.
-Detailed changes are presented in the attached table:
+We have reviewed the article and made corrections accordingly, including adjustments in phrasing and terminology, along with other amendments.
+Detailed changes are presented below.